zeroDivZero/notes-excel/notes/3_autofill.md

 # AUTOFILL

-In lower right corner of cell, drag square dot to other cells to automatically fill with updated cell references (either relative or absolute).
+In lower right corner of cell, drag square dot to other cells to automatically fill with updated cell refs (relative or absolute).